arnomoonens/music-classification/README.md

 ## Representation
 As a representation, we will use n-grams.
 More information about this representation and why we will use it can be found [here](https://github.com/arnomoonens/music-classification/blob/master/SwingingPenguins-Phase1.pdf).

+## Running our code
+You can run our code by executing the provided Perl script (`crossvalidate.pl`), providing the repo folder as argument.
+So basically: `./crossvalidate.pl ./music-classification`.